 Evolution of the violin shape over the years

 As classic as the violin’s design may seem to us these days, there was a time when it was a cutting-edge innovation.
 As previously mentioned, the violin’s current shape wasn’t designed overnight, and today’s finest violin certainly doesn’t fit Amati’s original spec from the 16th century.
-Back when the violin was first introduced, differences between schools– namely the school of Cremona and the school of Brescia– could be down to the millimeter even, but each had their own expertise nonetheless.
+Back when the violin was first introduced, differences between schools– namely the school of Cremona and the school of Brescia– could be down to the millimeter even, but each had its own expertise nonetheless.

 Even when the violin was first invented, its specifications weren’t particularly strict.
 The first luthiers to try their hand at crafting these instruments all had minor variations in how they approached it, though they collectively settled on some approximate standard dimensions eventually.
 These original violins were quite similar to the modern ones to the untrained eye, but if you inspect them side-by-side, you’ll notice that they had a less uniform shape with a bit more girth on the lower end.
 The arches tended to be more substantial than a modern violin as well.

 Prominent violin makers in the coming ages challenged those standards, however, as the violin continued to evolve.
 Even Amati’s descendants, who operated the Cremonese school after his passing, adopted some changes as time went on, which may not come as much of a surprise considering Antonio Stradivari himself worked with them.
-Basing his designs off the original Amati concepts while working there, Stradivari set off to revolutionize the violin standard at the Cremonese school.
+Basing his designs on the original Amati concepts while working there, Stradivari set off to revolutionize the violin standard at the Cremonese school.

-Although he’s revered as a pioneer in the violin’s history today, the climb to Stradivari’s throne was a several-decade long process.
+Although he’s revered as a pioneer in the violin’s history today, the climb to Stradivari’s throne was a several-decade-long process.
 Continually experimenting with his work, he went through several iterations of various shapes and sizes before settling on the design we know today following a surge in his popularity at the time.
 The more significant, noticeable changes were in the shape of the violin’s body where it tended to have a rounder bottom and comparatively flat arches as well as a change in finishing materials.
 Stradivari’s advancements have arguably been challenged since, but not much; the standard he set all the way back in the 17th-18th centuries is the same standard most modern violins are based on.

 Why are the holes shaped like an F?

 The famous F-holes of the violin were just as much an evolutionary process as the rest of the instrument.
-Instruments predating the violin used other shapes, one of the more prominent ones being the viol’s C holes, with their own levels of sound projection.
+Instruments predating the violin used other shapes, one of the more prominent ones being the viol’s C holes, with their levels of sound projection.
 The F-hole itself was more or less born of an effective past design that held a very similar shape to the F hole we all know, but without the notch indicating where the bridge should be placed.
 After that adjustment, it was appropriately donned the F-hole for its F-like shape.

 Why do violins have scrolls?